The electric current is 220V with a frequency of 50Hz. Type F/Schuko plugs are used.

 Telephone and internet access

-Wireless connection is free at the venue, in all hotels, in many restaurants, cafés and shopping centers.
-Pre-paid cards for cell phones and wireless internet are available for purchase at kiosks, small shops and at these operators’ stores.
+Wireless connection is free at the venue.
+WiFi is usually free in all hotels, in many restaurants, cafés and shopping centers however a registration may be required to gain access.
+Pre-paid cards for cell phones are available for purchase at phone operators’ stores.